Code-Institute-Submissions/portfolio-18/README.md

 - The project is inspired by my experience made so far in software developmet.

-- Special thanks to my Code Institute Mentor [Simen Daehlin](https://github.com/Eventyret)for his coding expertise, patience and generosity with his time.
+- Special thanks to my Code Institute Mentor [Simen Daehlin](https://github.com/Eventyret) for his coding expertise, patience and generosity with his time.